 - Self employment

-or those who simply want to use an offset mortgage to take years off of their mortgage term and save thousands of pounds in interest.
+or those who simply want to use an offset mortgage to take years off their mortgage term and save thousands of pounds in interest.

 Offset mortgage myths